pachyderm/docs/content/2.5.x/overview/intro-pipelines.md

 ## Pipeline Communication (Advanced)
 A much more detailed look at how Pachyderm actually triggers pipelines is shown in the sequence diagram below.
 This is a much more advanced level of detail, but knowing how the different pieces of the platform interact can be useful.

+Before we look at the diagram, it may be helpful to provide a brief recap of the main participants involved:

+- **User:** The user is the person interacting with Pachyderm, typically through the command line interface (CLI) or one of the client libraries.
+- **PFS (Pachyderm File System):** PFS is the underlying file system that stores all of the data in Pachyderm.
+It provides version control and lineage tracking for all data inside it.
+- **PPS (Pachyderm Pipeline System):** PPS is how code gets applied to the data in Pachyderm.
+It manages the computational graph, which describes the dependencies between different steps of the data processing pipeline.
+- **Worker:** Workers are Kubernetes pods that executes the jobs defined by PPS.
+Each worker runs a container image that contains the code for a specific pipeline.
+The worker will iterate through the datums it is given and apply user code to it.

 ```mermaid
 sequenceDiagram
    participant User